Preds reach 1st Western final in team history, ousting Blues

 Paul Stastny scored for St. Louis, which fell short of a second straight conference final.

-The Predators and Blues were tied through the first 40 minutes for a third straight game and fourth overall in this series when Johansen skated up the slot for a pass from Viktor Arvidsson and beat Jake Allen with a backhand.
+The Predators and Blues were tied through the first 40 minutes for a third straight game and fourth overall in this series when Johansen skated up the slot for a pass from Viktor Arvidsson and beat Allen with a backhand .

 Allen kept the Blues close as he had all series, stopping Filip Forsberg on a breakaway with 13:31 left.
 But Jarnkrok scored with a minute to go to clinch it, amping up Nashville's celebration.

+This was a painful loss for St. Louis.
+Allen ranked just behind Rinne among stingy goalies this postseason, and the Blues had been the NHL's best team after coach Mike Yeo replaced Ken Hitchcock on Feb.
+1. They had been 12-1-1 on the road, including three wins in Minnesota in taking the first round.

+"There were times where we felt like it was winnable, we could've come out on the other side," Yeo said of this series.
+"They definitely deserve to be moving on.
+But we feel it stinks.
+I hate to say it.
+But we'll learn from this and we'll find a way to get better."

 The Predators got forward Craig Smith back for the first time in this series after he was hurt in Game 3 against Chicago in the first round.
-And the Blues got back left wing Alexander Steen, who missed Friday night's 2-1 win with an injury.
+And the Blues got back left wing Alexander Steen, who missed Friday night's 2-1 win with an injury revealed after the loss to be a broken foot aggravated by blocking a shot in Game 4.

 Nashville had Grammy winners Lady Antebellum sing the national anthem, and forward Kevin Fiala, who broke his left leg in Game 1, wave the towel to rev up the fans who were ready for the puck to drop.

-Note: This story has been updated to reflect Nashville's next opponent will be decided by a Game 7 on Wednesday between Anaheim and Edmonton.